Qt-Widgets/ToggleSwitch/README.md

 # ToggleSwitch

-> A simple toggle switch widget extension for the Qt library
+> Toggle switch widget extension for the Qt library

 ## License